SterTheStar/jexavm/README.md

 # **JexaVM**

-**JexaVM** is a Bash script to initialize custom Linux containers using **proot**, with support for multiple distros, nickname customization, and rainbow prompts.
+A Bash script to initialize custom Linux containers using **proot**, with support for multiple distros, nickname customization, and rainbow prompts.